Louis0077/Hangman/README.md

 # Hangman

 This is my Hangman game.
-I made it using java and javafx.
+I made it using Java & Java Swing.